xinglin-li/Bayesian-Statistics/README.md

-This repositroy contains some python implementation of Bayesian methods.
+This repository contains some python implementation of Bayesian methods.